rcazzara/seldovia/_people/Elxnit_Nick_Grienoff.md

 fall compelled him to move to the Anchorage Pioneers Home.
 He died at the Alaska Native Medical Center in Anchorage on Saturday, May 26, 2001.
 He was 97.
 Orthodox services and burial were held in Seldovia Saturday, June 2.
-Mr. Elxnit was preceded in death by his sister, Dora Ursin.
+Mr.Â Elxnit was preceded in death by his sister, Dora Ursin.